The Planted Pantry » Special Diets » Peanut-Free » Vegan Raspberry Thumbprint Cookies

 Vegan Raspberry Thumbprint Cookies

-These vegan Raspberry Thumbprint cookies are an allergy-friendly take on an old classic.
-Gooey in the middle with the perfect crisp on the bottom – these cookies are hard to beat!
+These Vegan Raspberry Thumbprint Cookies are an allergy-friendly take on an old classic cookie.
+Gooey in the middle with the perfect crisp on the bottom – these are sure to be your new favorite cookies.

-• Quick & easy – Make these cookies in under 30 minutes!
+• Quick & easy recipe – Make these cookies in under 30 minutes!

 • One bowl – Minimal mess equals minimal clean-up!
 That is always a bonus for any recipe.